bhigg-code/openhab-addons/bundles/org.openhab.binding.nestdeviceaccess/README.md

 It is pretty easy to see if the nest discovery works, if the parameters are in the nestdeviceaccess.cfg file, when you go to the inbox and try to add a NestDeviceAccess thing, it will start the discovery.
 Otherwise, it will ask for the parameters manually.

 Make sure you follow the instructions on [Google Nest Authorization instructions](https://developers.google.com/nest/device-access/authorize) in order to get your initial Authorization and Refresh token.
 You can store those in the nestdeviceaccess.cfg file for configuration of the discovery service.

+If you have a doorbell/camera or want to utilize the eventing capability for devices, including thermostats, then you need to setup a Pubsub in your Google projects.
+[Google PubSub Creation](https://developers.google.com/nest/device-access/subscribe-to-events)

 I've included a sample project projectId, clientId, and clientSecret in the nestdeviceaccess.cfg for testing purposes only.
 You can get the authorizationToken per the above instructions and I will output your refreshToken and initial accessToken in the openhab.log file.
 You will need to update the nestdeviceaccess.cfg file with this data after initial usage.